Saving the Olive Trees

 The students refused to give in, resulting in a compromise: 60 trees were carefully dug up, boxed, and stored during construction of the Humanities Building, for eventual replanting in the court named for Dorothy Stauffer Lyddon ’44 and in areas north and south of the building.

 The Olive Oil Project is the culmination of faculty, student, and staff efforts to turn Scripps’ edible landscape into a virtual classroom for hands-on learning and embrace an ethic of sustainability.
-This project would not have been possible without the support of Lola Trafecanty and the Grounds Department staff.
+Today, the annual olive harvest is coordinated by landscape manager Joya Salas, with support from the Grounds Department and the Sustainability team.